To perform work on most construction projects in California you need to be licensed by the California Contractors State

 Note: Even if a qualifying individual meets these conditions, he or she may not serve as the qualifying individual for more than three firms in any one-year period.
 Moreover, if a qualifying individual disassociates from the third firm, he or she must wait one year before associating with a new third firm.
 Responsible Managing Employees (“RMEs”) may not be the qualifier on more than one active license.

 What other information or other documentation do I need to submit?

 Either together with your application, or later when notified by the CSLB, you must also submit:

-- Contractor Bond or Alternative: A contractor bond (currently $12,500), or alternative in lieu of a bond, in the business name of the applicant;
+- Contractor Bond or Cash Deposit: A contractor bond (currently $15,000), or cash deposit, in the business name of the applicant;

 - Proof of Workers Compensation Insurance or Exemption Certificate: Proof of workers’ compensation insurance or exemption certificate certifying that no workers are employed.
 C-39 Roofing contractors must provide proof of workers’ compensation insurance even if they employee no workers.
 Similarly, contractors who are qualifying through an RME (since an RME is, by definition, an employee) must also provide proof of workers’ compensation insurance.